Glas 1700: Afterlives

 With Glas under BMW control, the model enjoyed an afterlife in South Africa where BMW models appeared combining the Frua-designed body of the Glas 1700 with BMW engines and underpinnings, and a BMW front later grafted onto the nose.
 These cars were branded as the BMW 1800 GL and BMW 2000GL and sold between 1968 and 1973.
 They were subsequently rebadged as the BMW 1804 and BMW 2004 and continued to be sold in South Africa in 1973 and 1974, with new cars still available in late 1975.

 BMW SA versions derived from the Glas 1700 were also assembled in Rhodesia as the BMW Cheetah.

-Sources and further reading

-Hanns-Peter Rosellen: Vom Goggomobil zum Glas V8.
-Zyklam-Verlag Frankfurt 1985.

-This entry is based on information from the German Wikipedia Glas 1700 article.